 - You don’t have to go on holiday each year.

 Kids can make their own entertainment, have play dates.
 Free to view TV can be good enough.

 I know you won’t be able to watch Game of Thrones but what did you do before GoT became a thing?

-7. Visual reassurance
+7. Visual Reassurance

 When you have debt that’s going to take time to pay off, having a way of actually seeing it go down can be really motivating.

-Try creating a debt pay off chart, maybe in the shape of a thermometer and colour it in each week/month to show your progress.
+Try creating a debt pay off chart, maybe in the shape of a thermometer and color it in each week/month to show your progress.

-8. Celebrate your wins
+8. Celebrate Your Wins

 Do not think that you cannot have any celebratory events whilst you are pursuing debt free status.

 Paid off your 1st debt in full?
 Celebrate it.
-Paid off your 1st £1000?
-Celebrate it.

 Your celebration may be having a cuppa with your other half and congratulating each other.

 It could be spending a fiver on a bottle of wine, all within your budget of course.

 If that is you then why not sell some of your stuff to make a little extra money?
 That money can be thrown at your debt to pay it off faster.